 Now that my husband and I are both vegan, I’m trying to veganize all of our favorite meals.

-When I saw my husband popping lentil quinoa meatballs into his mouth right out of the skillet when he thought I wasn’t looking, I knew this recipe was a keeper!
+When I saw my husband popping quinoa meatballs into his mouth right out of the skillet when he thought I wasn’t looking, I knew this recipe was a keeper!

-These vegan meatballs taste so similar to regular meatballs that you won’t even miss the meat!
+These vegetarian meatballs taste so similar to regular meatballs that you won’t even miss the meat!
 They’re jam-packed with flavor and texture, they’re seriously delicious!